cargowego

 Location Location

-Sifting the creek bed and sifting the gravel beds will both yield fossils and awesome shark teeth.
+Sifting the creek bed and sifting the gravel beds and picking through a clay river wall will yield fossils and maybe some awesome shark teeth.

 Helpful tips